haadiabatool/haadiabatool/README.md

 ## Hi there 👋,I'm Haadia Batool.
-A curious Front End Developer and data cleaning expert who enjoys discovering new technologies and turning complex data into clean, useful information.
+I am a dedicated Front End Developer with experience in Data Cleaning, always eager to explore emerging technologies and stay aligned with modern industry trends.

 # 💻 Tech Stack:
 <div align="left">